 2. Paying late.

 Paying the minimum on your credit card not only increases the amount of time it takes to pay off your credit card balance, it also increases the amount of interest you pay on your credit card.
+Don't let your due date pass you by.
+Send your monthly payments on time.
+Come up with a system for remembering your due dates if you keep forgetting.

 3. Loaning your credit card.

 When you loan your credit card to someone else, you have no control over the purchases they make.
 In the end, you’re responsible for paying the bill, even if the person who borrowed your credit card doesn’t.
+Never loan your credit card unless you're prepared to pay for all the purchases they make.

 If you don’t open your credit card billing statement, you risk missing your payment due date.
 You could also miss important announcements about changes to your credit card terms.
+Not only that, your billing statement is often the first tip off to any fraudulent activity on your account.
+Always read your billing statement, if only to make sure that all the charges are accurate.

 A charge-off is one of the worst things to happen to your credit report and your credit score.
 The charge-off listing will remain on your credit report for seven years and could effect your ability to get credit cards and loans in the future.
+It takes six months of missed payments to get to charge-off status.
+Bring delinquent accounts current before it gets to that point.

 The longer it takes you to report a lost or stolen credit card, the longer the thief has to charge up your account.
 If you report your missing credit card before any fraudulent charges are made, you’ll have no liability for the charges.
+Report a missing credit card as soon as possible to limit your liability for fraudulent charges.

 Charging your credit card balance beyond 30% of your credit limit is dangerous to your credit score.
 Getting close to your credit limit puts you at risk for over-the-limit fees and penalty interest rate your credit card charges when you exceed your credit limit.
+Maintain a good credit card balance for a healthy credit score and manageable payment amount.

 Canceling your credit card account will seldom get you anywhere with your credit card issuer.
 It will almost always cost you credit score points as you drive your credit utilization up.
 Leave credit card accounts open until you're sure closing the card won't hurt your credit score.